adnaniazi/capfinder/docs/prediction.md

 :   Without a GPU, use `float32` or `float64` for better performance.
 If you have a GPU, then use `float16` for faster inference

 - `--batch_size` or `-bs`: Batch size for model inference.
-Default is 128
+Default is `128`

 :   Larger batch sizes can speed up inference but require more memory.
 If the code crashes during step 4/5, you have probably set too high a batch size.

 - `--plot-signal` / `--no-plot-signal`: Whether to plot extracted cap signal or not.
-Default is --no-plot-signal
+Default is `--no-plot-signal`

+- `--custom-model-path` or `-m`: Path to a custom model (.keras) file.
+If not provided, the default pre-packaged model will be used.

 :   Saving plots can help you plot the read's signal, and plot the signal for cap and flanking bases(&#177;5).